 - 2 Tablespoons Crayfish

-- Parsley or any Leafy vegetables (spinach, kale, ugwu)
+- basil or parsley or any Leafy vegetables (spinach, kale, ugwu)

 Instructions

-- Peel and cut the Yam into medium-sized chunks and rinse a couple of times
+- Peel and cut the Yam into medium-sized chunks.
+Rinse a couple of times until the water is no longer cloudy.
+Set aside

-- Put the Yams inside a Pot, add water just to the level of the Yams and let it cook for 15 minutes on medium to high heat
+- Put the yams inside a pot, and add the blended sauce, salt, bouillon powder, and water.
+Cover and let it cook for 10 minutes on medium to high heat

-- Add the pepper sauce palm oil, onions, crayfish, salt, and stock cubes, and allow it to cook for an additional 10 minutes on low heat.
+- Stir in the palm oil, sliced onions, and crayfish, cover, and leave to cook for an additional 10 minutes.

-- Mash the Yams with a Potato masher or a wooden spoon.
+- Mash the yams with a potato masher or a wooden spoon.
 I love to mash some yams and keep some chunks.
-Gives more texture!
+It gives more texture!

 Nutrition